Carbon Reduction Plan 🌱

 Buses and trains are crucial to reducing congestion on our roads, and zero emission buses help tackle air pollution and climate change.
 It has been reported that if everyone took the bus instead of the car just twice a month, by 2050 this would create a reduction on 15.8 million tons of CO2.
 In England, around 60% of 1–2-mile trips are made by car.
 We could all reduce our personal carbon emissions by walking more of those short journeys, whether it be to the shops, the station, or to work.

 Changes in the way employees travel to work could have a significant influence.
 We will work with employees to raise awareness and promote further reduction in private transport and increase usage of public transport and cycle to work schemes.
-A new secure cycle storage facility has been installed in Q1 of 2024.
-Employees choosing to walk, cycle or take public transport as opposed to a car could lower scope 3 emissions considerable.
-This will be a focus for the organisation going forward.
+Employees choosing to walk, cycle or take public transport as opposed to a car could lower scope 3 emissions considerably.
+This will be a continued focus for the organisation going forward.

 Homeworking

-For our clients and campaigns that allow homeworking, Interact has around 100-150 employees working from home.
+For Clients and campaigns that allow homeworking, Interact has around 50-100 employees working from home.
 While employees will use their own electricity which will contribute to Interact’s overall emissions, it will cease their commute emissions and as mentioned above, this is one way to help reduce transport’s carbon footprint.
 Moreover, it will potentially lower Interact’s scope 3 emissions.

 The benefits of homeworking do not stop at lower commute emissions.
 Homeworking also encourages employees to use company laptops as opposed to a desktop.
 Laptops are 80% more energy efficient than desktops which is beneficial for homeworking employees.
 However, for on-site employees who do use desktops, we will continue to look at making them more energy efficient.
 One way to do this is to set the desktops to enter a power-saving mode after a short amount of idle time.